History of Russia: Creation of the Soviet Union

-The history of Russia between 1922 and 1991 is essentially the history of the Union of Soviet Socialist Republics, or the Soviet Union.
-This ideologically based union, established in December 1922 by the leaders of the Russian Communist Party, was roughly coterminous with Russia before the Treaty of Brest-Litovsk.
+The Soviet Union, established in December 1922 by the leaders of the Russian Communist Party, was roughly coterminous with Russia before the Treaty of Brest-Litovsk.
 At that time, the new nation included four constituent republics: the Russian SFSR, the Ukrainian SSR, the Belarusian SSR, and the Transcaucasian SFSR.

-The constitution, adopted in 1924, established a federal system of government based on a succession of soviets set up in villages, factories, and cities in larger regions.
-This pyramid of soviets in each constituent republic culminated in the All-Union Congress of Soviets.
-However, while it appeared that the congress exercised sovereign power, this body was actually governed by the Communist Party, which in turn was controlled by the Politburo from Moscow, the capital of the Soviet Union, just as it had been under the tsars before Peter the Great.
+The constitution, adopted in 1924, established a federal system of government based on a pyramid of soviets in each constituent republic which culminated in the All-Union Congress of Soviets.
+However, while it appeared that the congress exercised sovereign power, this body was actually governed by the Communist Party, which in turn was controlled by the Politburo from Moscow.

 War Communism and the New Economic Policy

 The period from the consolidation of the Bolshevik Revolution in 1917 until 1921 is known as the period of war communism.
 Land, all industry, and small businesses were nationalized, and the money economy was restricted.
 Strong opposition soon developed.
 The peasants wanted cash payments for their products and resented having to surrender their surplus grain to the government as a part of its civil war policies.
 Confronted with peasant opposition, Lenin began a strategic retreat from war communism known as the New Economic Policy (NEP).
 The peasants were freed from wholesale levies of grain and allowed to sell their surplus produce in the open market.
 Commerce was stimulated by permitting private retail trading.
 The state continued to be responsible for banking, transportation, heavy industry, and public utilities.

 Although the left opposition among the Communists criticized the rich peasants, or kulaks, who benefited from the NEP, the program proved highly beneficial and the economy revived.
 The NEP would later come under increasing opposition from within the party following Lenin's death in early 1924.